scanback/docs/articles-posts/palmer-penguins.md

 <img src="assets/images/tellusant-palmer-penguins-kde.svg"  width="600" alt="Tellusant: Palmer penguins KDE">
 </p>

-This particular graph was created by me in ChatGPT.
+This particular graph was created using kernel density estimation (KDE).
 For those interested, you can also create it in Excel using its new Python function together with a suitable library.

 ## How Tellusant Uses These Methods